 Chapter 3 starts by summarizing major frameworks in the study of Chinese archaeology, followed by traditional research topics of bronzes.
 After an overview of two major models of Chinese archaeology, this chapter continues to give historiography of the study of Chinese bronzes.
 Although the excavation of Yinxu has been carried out for almost a hundred years, the study of archaeological data has been mainly focusing on the cemeteries and the artifacts.
 In the recent years, while the study of the settlement pattern in Yinxu has been gaining more attention, archaeologists still tend to focus on identifying features like residential styles, tombs, and workshops, and study a specific feature across Yinxu.
-As I will demonstrate in this chapter, the fragmentary study of specific aspects of Yinxu contribute to a deeper level of understanding towards those features but fails to see Yinxu as a city, and the dynamic relations among those features.
+The fragmentary study of specific aspects of Yinxu as a city, and the dynamic relations among those features.
 Thus, the end of Chapter 3 proposes a theoretical framework that enables us to connect the bronze vessels with the bigger picture.
 The framework that this thesis employs is the production organization framework proposed by C.L.
-Costin.
+Costin.7

 In Chapter 4, I apply a part of Costin's framework of craft production to the bronze production system in Yinxu.
 This chapter mainly examines the organization principle the role of artisans in the bronze production system.
-When examining the organization principle, this chapter disputes the current hypothesis of dividing Yinxu into industrial zones by geographical
+When examining the organization principle, this chapter disputes the current hypothesis of dividing Yinxu into industrial zones by geographical vicinity.
+It then propose a modified methodology of studying the organizing principle of the craft production system in Yinxu.
+The other half of this chapter is dedicated to the discussion of the

-&lt;sup>7 Cathy Lynne Costin and Rita P. Wright, eds., Craft and social identity (Arlington: American Anthropological Association, 1998); Cathy Lynne Costin, "Craft Specialization: Issues in Defining, Documenting, and Explaining the Organization of Production," Archaeological Method and Theory 3 (1991): 1-56; Cathy Lynne Costin, "Craft Production Systems," in Archaeology at the Millennium: A Sourcebook, ed.
+7 Cathy Lynne Costin and Rita P. Wright, eds., Craft and Social Identity (Arlington: American Anthropological Association, 1998); Cathy Lynne Costin, "Craft Specialization: Issues in Defining, Documenting, and Explaining the Organization of Production," Archaeological Method and Theory 3 (1991): 1-56; Cathy Lynne Costin, "Craft Production Systems," in Archaeology at the Millennium: A Sourcebook, ed.
 Gary M. Feinman and T. Douglas Price (Boston: Springer, 2001), 273-327; Cathy Lynne Costin, "Craft Production," in Handbook of Archaeological Methods, vol. I, II vols.
 (New York: AltaMira Press, 2005), 1034-1107.

-vicinity.
-It then proposes a modified methodology of studying the organizing principle of the craft production system in Yinxu.
-The other half of this chapter is dedicated to the discussion of the artisan group.
+artisan group.
 I identify the main problems in the current scholarships and present a better way of interpreting the social roles of the buried, which will also shed light on the future study of the late Shang artisans.